 - Enlist an energy pro.
 Invite an energy professional to perform a virtual or in-person audit of your home or workplace.
 Urge others to observe the audit so you can learn together how to save energy.
 Many utilities offer energy audits or can help you find a qualified professional to do one.
 See more resources here.

 - Bring together your co-workers.
-Plan a virtual or in-person meeting with colleagues or organize a volunteer activity for them.
+Plan a virtual meeting with colleagues or organize a volunteer activity for them.